-“I can try,” I replied, quickly working to create an invisibility cloak on the home.
-It wasn’t invisible, per say, but the cloak would help the house… blend in to someone’s view.
-They wouldn’t know it was there unless they specifically went looking for it.
+“I will do my best,” I replied, quickly working to create an invisibility cloak on the home.
+It wasn’t actually invisible, but the spell would help the house blend in with someone’s view.
+They wouldn’t know it was there unless they were specifically looking for it.
 The spell was easy enough and held fast.

 “Thank you,” Valiera replied.
 “Now come, there is one left to save.”

-We charged through the burning village, striking down any foe that dared to cross out path, until we reached a large glowing structure that looked similar to a Naaru.
-We saw a female draenai there, a purple mace in hand, the Light at her back, holding off at least ten attackers.
+We charged through the burning village, striking down any foe that dared to cross our path, until we reached a large glowing structure that looked similar to a glowing wind chime.
+We saw a female Musfurin there, a purple mace in hand, holding off at least ten attackers.

-Valiera roared, pulling her bow and firing a volley of arrow at the attackers.
+Valiera roared, pulling her bow and firing a volley of arrow at the enemy soldiers surrounding her sister.
 They didn’t see the attack coming until it was too late.
 I finished off the last one with a fire blast, and we stepped up to the female, who looked at us with shock.

 “Valiera?!” she cried.
 “I was so worried about you!”